-The Welsh Neck Baptist Church Parsonage is listed in the National Register as part of the Welsh Neck-Long Bluff-Society Hill Historic District, which says the following about the area:
+The Welsh Neck Baptist Church Parsonage is listed in the National Register as part of the Welsh Neck-Long Bluff-Society Hill Historic District:

 The Welsh Neck-Long Bluff-Society Hill area is one rich in historic significance.
 The Welsh Neck community was an early religious center (a ca. 1738 Baptist church was established here) for the Pee Dee region, and Long Bluff served as a judicial center.
 The courthouse at Long Bluff, with its jail, tavern, and supporting buildings, was a center of activity for the Upper Pee Dee region during the Revolution.
 Few small communities have contributed more to the public in the way of culture, education and leadership than has Society Hill.
 It has numbered among its population outstanding leaders in religion and education, jurists, statesmen, soldiers, authors, and agriculturists.
 The Society Hill Library Society was formed in 1822.
 This group grew out of the St. David’s Society, founded 1777 in Cheraw, which had a wide-spread influence and was a main factor in making Society Hill a center of intelligent leadership in the Pee Dee for a century and a half.